 Now that we’ve nailed down your front cover design and you have the manuscript edited and formatted, we can finish the book cover by adding the spine and back cover text.

 In a nutshell, this is what I need (and if you send this all at one time, things will go more smoothly):

 If you are using KDP/Amazon to print, I need:

-- trim size of book (do NOT include bleed in this number.
+- the trim size of your book (do NOT include bleed in this number.
 A typical trim size would be 6 x 9, 5.25 x 8.5, etc.)

 - the final formatted and edited page count

 - to know if you are printing on cream or white paper